Thirdsantos/AquaCare/README.md

 ```
 3. Server listens on `http://0.0.0.0:5001`.

+Optional env vars:
+- `TZ=Asia/Manila` (default) — input timezone for `schedule_time` strings.
+- `SKIP_PI_HTTP=true` — skip Tank‑Pi HTTP calls but still mark Firestore done (useful for testing the scheduler end‑to‑end).
+- The scheduler runs in UTC internally; `/status` shows `next_run_time` in UTC.

 ---

 ## Notes

-- Realtime schedules are managed in Firebase under `auto_feeder/schedule` and are separate from one-time Firestore tasks.
+- Realtime schedules are managed in Firebase under `auto_feeder/schedule` and are separate from one‑time Firestore tasks.
+- Firestore one‑time tasks store `schedule_time` as a Manila string; APS converts it to UTC for execution.
-- APScheduler jobs are restored at startup from Firestore pending records.
+- APScheduler jobs are restored at startup from Firestore pending records (misfires within grace are executed immediately).
+- Use `GET /status` to see current scheduler jobs and their UTC `next_run_time`.